-As a business, we do not favour any political party, group or individual.
-We do not permit any funds or resources to be used to contribute to any political campaign, political party, political candidate or any politically affiliated organisation.
+In accordance with our Group Political Engagement Policy, we do not favour any political party, group or individual.
+We must not permit any funds or resources to be used to contribute to any political campaign, political party, political candidate or any politically affiliated organisation.

-- allow the use of Glencore funds to attend or otherwise support political fundraisers
+- use our funds to attend or otherwise support political fundraisers;

-- allow the use of Glencore facilities to publish, reproduce or distribute political messages
+- use our facilities to publish, reproduce or distribute political messages;

-- even where permitted to do so by local law, allow the setting up of corporate political action committees to raise and spend money for political purposes
+- even where permitted to do so by local law, set up corporate political action committees to raise and spend money for political purposes.

 These prohibitions do not prevent us from using Glencore resources to support state-led initiatives such as business forums.